bip32

 51

-52 Current benchmark figures on my mid-2020 MacBook Air look like (use
+52 Current benchmark figures on an M4 Silicon MacBook Air look like (use

 53 `cabal bench` to run the benchmark suite):